DakeQQ/VAD-ASR-SC-for-Android/README.md

 8. We will make the exported method public later.
 9. You have to approve the recorder permissions first, and then relaunch the app again.
 10. The latency of ASR inference is about 25ms, and speaker confirmation also takes 25ms.
 VAD takes about 2ms.
 Therefore, even with all functions enabled, it remains faster than human perception.
-11. In the demo, we set the listening monitoring speed to a default of 16FPS (60ms per round) to make an offline ASR model approximate the performance of an online streaming one, while maintaining the offline model's accuracy.
+11. In the demo, we set the monitoring frequency to a default of 16FPS (60ms per round) to make an offline ASR model approximate the performance of an online streaming one, while maintaining the offline model's accuracy.
 12. It can be set to an awakening word of your choice, and the system will use a fuzzy tone to match it (Chinese awakening words only), minimizing the effect of natural speech variations.
 13. You can issue simple commands directly without invoking the awakening word. (wake free mode) For example: Open xxx, Close xxx, Navigate to xxx, Play someone's song...and so on.
 14. If the sentence contains conjunctions such as 'and' or other continuation words, the system will engage in multi-intent judgment.